 Flavor Enhancements: Glazes and Seasonings for Ham

-Before diving into specific glazes and seasonings, it’s crucial to understand what a pre-cooked ham is.
-Typically, these hams are fully cooked during processing, which saves you time and effort.
-What you need to focus on is adding layers of flavor during the reheating process.
+Before we get into specific glazes and seasonings, it is important to understand what a pre-cooked ham actually is.
+These hams are usually fully cooked at processing, so they save you time and trouble.
+What you really want to do is develop layers of flavor while you heat it up.

 Popular Glaze Types